pharaox/artifact_trade/README.md

 In case you don't like artifact trading for some reason, you can disable the trading part via a game rule.

-To enable searching for artifacts, this mod adds a **Find Artifact** button in the bottom-center area of the screen with **F** as shortcut, its exact position can be configured via a game rule.
+To enable searching for artifacts, this mod adds a **Find Artifact** button in the bottom-center area of the screen, its exact position can be configured via a game rule.

 This mod also substantially improves the vanilla **Destroy Artifact** interaction: